 Page 130, lines 2-6:

-Upon receipt of the MCPS-RANGING-VERIFIER.request primitive, the MAC sublayer is enabled with a set of selected parameters including a timeout, the authenticated challenge-response ranging mode, enabling or disabling the FCS checking (RawMode), the number of maximum allowed bit errors, distance commitment level and the other parameters as defined in Table 34.
+Upon receipt of the MCPS-RANGING-VERIFIER.request primitive, the MAC sublayer is enabled with a set of selected parameters including a timeout, the authenticated challenge-response ranging mode, enabling or disabling the FCS checking (RawMode), setting the challenge length (for RawMode), the number of maximum allowed bit errors, distance commitment level and the other parameters as defined in Table 34.
 Setting these parameters depends on the authenticated challenge-response ranging scheme and it is described in 6.9.8 for each scheme.

 In 8.3.9 MCPS-RANGING-Prover.request replace NumMaxAllowedBitErrors with ResponseLength